-During my research of this I had some difficulty due to a lower number of reviews.
+During my research on this, I had some difficulty due to a lower number of reviews.
 It appears this is a good choice if you intend to leave it in one place with minimal movement.
 Hard to give it my seal of approval because some reviews spoke negatively about the drawer not working properly.

 Laptop And Portable

 If you travel or work in the field a lot this type could be what you are looking for.
-I was somewhat surprised with the variety and drafting capabilities with these more versatile boards.
+I was somewhat surprised by the variety and drafting capabilities of these more versatile boards.

 Art Advantage Sketch Board

-You can’t go wrong with this style of grab and go drawing board.
+You can’t go wrong with this style of the grab-and-go drawing board.
 This masonite board provides a smooth surface for drawing and sketching.
-Comes in 4 various sizes to accept just about any size drawing paper.
-The one shown here is the 23 inch by 26 inch.
+Comes in 4 various sizes to accept just about any size of drawing paper.
+The one shown here is 23 inches by 26 inches.

-I love these drawing boards because you can store your paper with it making it super easy to move around in the field with.
+I love these drawing boards because you can store your paper with them making it super easy to move around in the field.
 I did read some reviews about the manufacturer putting a sticker on the drawing surface but the problem may have been resolved.
 The clips and band help hold the paper still even in windy conditions.